Religious Exploration

 Justice We show up for justice, inclusion and democracy.
 We dismantle racist systems and build Beloved communities.

-Equity We respect and value everyone and we act to ensure equity
+Equity We respect and value everyone and we act to ensure that every person has the right to flourish with worth and dignity.

-Interdependence We protect our Earth and all beings from harm and exploitation.
-We honor the Web of Life and all of Earth’s creations.
+Interdependence We honor the web of life, protect our Earth and all beings from harm and exploitation.

 A note from our director of religious exploration